Cons0r/tones/README.md

 # teno

-Vscode but if it only had markdown and was made in svelte
+vscode but if it only had markdown and was made in svelte

 ## User Tenos